MarklarMarklar/FetchCode-VSCode-Extension/README.md

 - Multiple specialized agents
 - Workspace-aware: automatically works in your project directory
 - Live progress updates showing tool calls and file operations
+- **Built-in Settings Panel**: Click the ⚙️ button to configure API keys and preferences
+- **One-click clear history**: Clear chat with a single click (no confirmation needed)
 - **File/Folder Attachments**: Add context by attaching files or folders using multiple methods:
   - **Chat Interface**: Click the 📄 or 📁 buttons in the chat panel
   - **Context Menu**: Right-click files/folders in Explorer → "FetchCoder: Add to Chat Context"